SANDALBOYZ/SANDALBOYZ/src/pages/stories/sandalboyz-x-kfc-indo.md

   sandals and apparel.
 landingFeatured: false
 storiesFeatured: true
+previewText: We teamed up with KFC Indonesia to bring a family style inspired collection of sandals and apparel.
 sections:
   - body: >-
       At the very heart of the fried chicken company from Louisville are the